fosterful/scheduler/README.md

 ## Technologies Used

 - Docker
-- Ruby-On-Rails
+- PostgreSQL
 - React
-- Twilio
+- Ruby-On-Rails

 ---

 ## Support and Contact details

 Interested in finding out more about what we do, or how you can support our mission?
-Please visit our [website](https://officemomsanddads.com).
+Please visit [https://officemomsanddads.com](https://officemomsanddads.com).

 If after reading about us, you still have questions, you can directly [contact us](https://officemomsanddads.com/contact-us/) through our website.